johnkerl/miller/docs6/docs/reference-main-arithmetic.md

 The short of it is that Miller does this transparently for you so you needn't think about it.

 Implementation details of this, for the interested: integer adds and subtracts overflow by at most one bit so it suffices to check sign-changes.
-Thus, Miller allows you to add and subtract arbitrary 64-bit signed integers, converting only to float precisely when the result is less than -2\ :sup:`63` or greater than 2\ :sup:`63`\ -1.
+Thus, Miller allows you to add and subtract arbitrary 64-bit signed integers, converting only to float precisely when the result is less than -2\*\*63 or greater than 2\*\*63 - 1.
 Multiplies, on the other hand, can overflow by a word size and a sign-change technique does not suffice to detect overflow.
-Instead Miller tests whether the floating-point product exceeds the representable integer range.
+Instead, Miller tests whether the floating-point product exceeds the representable integer range.
 Now, 64-bit integers have 64-bit precision while IEEE-doubles have only 52-bit mantissas -- so, there are 53 bits including implicit leading one.
 The following experiment explicitly demonstrates the resolution at this range:

 <pre class="pre-non-highlight-non-pair">
 64-bit integer     64-bit integer     Casted to double           Back to 64-bit